tmaesaka/snowfall/README.md

 ## Motivation

 I originally started writing this code to learn Go from scratch.
-So, this is my first Go program that does something more than just "hello world".
-I might develop this project into a generic microservices broker if I ever become good enough at writing Go.
+Snowfall is my first Go program that does something more than just "hello world".